CyVerse-learning-materials/SciApps_guide/association.rst

 The Association Workflow
 ---------------------------------
 A genome-wide association study (or GWAS) is an examination of a genome-wide set of genetic variants in a population of individuals aimed at determining whether any variant is associated with a trait.
 In this section, we will walk through the Association workflow available on the 'Public workflows' page.
 The workflow contains following operations in order: intersecting marker data with trait data, imputing missing markers, estimating population structure with PCA, and performing mixed-model based analyses with three different tools (EMMAX, TASSEL, and MLMM).
+The example data used here are a subset of the published data (Morris, G., et al. `PNAS 110.2 (2013): 453-458 <http://www.pnas.org/content/110/2/453.long>`_).

 We will start by loading the workflow, visualizing results, creating a new workflow with EMMAX method only, and then add additional analyses to estimate population structure and perform mixed model analysis.